CoRE-Lab-UCF/MACH-Compound-Flooding/README.md

 - `COP_sample_TC` : TC_Cop_Sample.csv
 - `COP_sample_ETC` : ETC_Cop_Sample.csv

-Following variables are only for plotting.
+The following variables are only relevant for plotting.
 - `c_map` : [ linspace(0.8,1,512)', linspace(0,0.9,512)', linspace(0,0.2,512)']; % Colour Map
 - `F_Size` :15; % font size of the figures
 - `Con_NTR_LW` : 1; % Lower limit of the NTR axis
 - `Con_NTR_M_Size` : 6; % maximum of the NTR axis
 - `Con_RF_LW` : 1;% Lowe limit of the RF axis
 - `Con_RF_M_Size` : 4;% maximum of the RF axis
-- `width` : 20; % width of figrues
+- `width` : 20; % width of figures
 - `height` : 20; % height of figures
 - `resolution` : 1000; % Number of grid cells in each direction of discretizing
 - `x0`:0.2;